cloudflare/cloudflare-docs/content/magic-firewall/how-to/collect-pcaps.md

 - `system`: Must be `magic-transit` as described above.

 If a full `type` is specified the following additional fields are required:
 - `destination_conf`: This specifies the bucket path.
-For example: `gs://my-bucket`.
+For example, `gs://my-bucket`.
 - `colo`: This specifies the `colo` name we want to capture packets from.
-For example: `ord02`.
+For example, `ord02`.

 Two optional fields are available to limit the amount of packets captured:
 - `packet_limit`: The number of packets to limit the PCAP.
 This number should be less than `10000` and cannot be set to zero.
 - `byte_limit`: The number of bytes to limit the PCAP.
-This number should less than `1000000000` bytes.
+This number should be less than `1000000000` bytes.

 In addition to the above fields, the JSON body can optionally filter packets by specifying any of